rcw3bb/template-java-api-server/README.md

 > The <APPLICATION_ROOT> is the location where you've extracted the package. *See the [build document](BUILD.md) on how to package the project.*

-## The log4j2.xml file
+## The logback.xml file

-The **log4j2.xml file** holds the logging configuration and it is located in the following location:
+The **logback.xml file** holds the logging configuration and it is located in the following location:

 ```
 <PROJECT_DIR>\src\main\resources